Belize News, Reporter.bz – REPORTER NEWSPAPER

 The Ladyville community, led by the Seventh Day Adventist church members and the Tubal Technical High School, have teamed up to build a new wooden home for elderly Ladyville resident, Kathleen Jones.

-The 90 year-old woman, who lives alone and is partially blind and deaf, has been living in a small one-flat wooden structure since 1942 and had become unsafe for occupation after woodlice invaded the old structure.
+The 90 year-old woman, who lives alone and is partially blind and deaf, has been living in a small one-flat wooden structure since 1942 and had become unsafe for her after woodlice invaded the old structure.

 The new house, which is currently under construction, is expected to be complete in time for Christmas.

 The full story will be in Friday’s edition of the Reporter newspaper.